 \section{Qualitative Results}

-As described in \autoref{subsec:procedure}, for a selected set of applicants in each phase, we also ask participants to write a free text response after they have made their prediction, with a justification for why they agreed or disagreed with AI (or marked it as ``\textit{neutral}'').
+As described in \aptLtoX[graphic=no,type=html]{\S\ref{subsec:procedure}}{\autoref{subsec:procedure}}, for a selected set of applicants in each phase, participants were asked to write a free text justification for why they agreed or disagreed with AI (or marked it as ``\textit{neutral}'') after marking their agreement and confidence.
 In addition to encouraging careful thinking, this also helps us gauge the kinds of reasoning participants employ in their decision-making.

 As the main goal of our study is to understand how humans interact with AI decisions when the AI is biased, we primarily focus our qualitative analysis on rationales concerning biases.
 To analyze how participants perceive and use (or discard) the biased feature (gender or university), we consider justifications that directly reference the protected (gender) or proxy feature (university) by using a set of keywords for both.
-For keywords, we started with an initial set (e.g., ``gender'', ``female'', ``university'') and, based on reading a subset of the justifications, expanded to include spelling variations (e.g., ``skool'' and ``collage'') and other topically relevant words (e.g., abbreviated names of schools).
-We discuss our qualitative findings on justifications involving the protected feature in \autoref{subsec:justification_protected} and justifications involving the proxy feature in \autoref{subsec:justification_proxy}.
-Lastly, we discuss additional observations indicating over-reliance based on a random sample of justifications in \autoref{subsec:additional_qualitative}.
+We started with an initial keyword set (e.g., ``gender'', ``female'', ``university'') and, based on reading a subset of the justifications, expanded to include spelling variations (e.g., ``skool'' and ``collage'') and other topically relevant words (e.g., abbreviated names of schools).
+We discuss our qualitative findings on justifications involving the protected feature in \aptLtoX[graphic=no,type=html]{\S\ref{subsec:justification_protected} and justifications involving the proxy feature in \S\ref{subsec:justification_proxy}.
+Lastly, we discuss additional observations indicating over-reliance based on a random sample of justifications in \S\ref{subsec:additional_qualitative}.}{\autoref{subsec:justification_protected} and justifications involving the proxy feature in \autoref{subsec:justification_proxy}.
+Lastly, we discuss additional observations indicating over-reliance based on a random sample of justifications in \autoref{subsec:additional_qualitative}.}